devicefuture/atto/docs/beginner.md

 `$` means for atto to read the `name$` variable as a string, which is what we're storing our user's name as.
 Can you guess what `;` means in our code?

 If you guessed that it joins strings together, then you are right!
 Run the code with `run` to see what happens.

+---

+You've finished our introductory guide!
+Now's a great time to move onto our next guide, where you get to draw shapes and patterns to the screen.

+<a href="/courses/turtle.md" class="card">Drawing with the turtle 🢒</a>